AfterClass-io/afterclass.io-v2/DEPLOYMENT.md

 See section on [Vercel deployment](#vercel) for more information.
 A pull request will also be created with release notes.

+### Deleting a release

+Sometimes the odds are just not in your favor, and you may need to delete a release.
+To delete a release, please use the [GitHub Release Page](https://github.com/AfterClass-io/afterclass.io-v2/releases) and follow the steps below:

+1. Click on the release you want to delete.
+2. Click on the `Delete` icon button.
+3. Confirm the deletion is correct.
+4. Click on `Delete this release`.
+5. Click on the `Tags` tab.
+6. On the right side of the tag, click on the `...` icon button.
+7. Click on `Delete tag`.
+8. Confirm the deletion is correct.

 ### Versioning

 We abide by [Semantic Versioning](https://semver.org/) to version our releases.